In Brief

 A surgeon can repair a damaged heart without the heart's permission.
 The Spirit can transform a dead soul without the soul's conscious cooperation.
 God pursues you precisely because you cannot perceive the need to be pursued.
 He does not wait for you to realize you are blind before opening your eyes.
 He does not wait for you to acknowledge you are dead before raising you.
 He comes to you in your anosognosia and does what you could never ask Him to do, because you could never imagine needing it done.

-That moment of awakening is what it means to be born again.
-Not the achievement of your will.
-The gift of grace — operating on you while you slept, healing you while you could not perceive that you were sick, bringing you to faith in a faith you did not generate.
-You were chosen before you were broken.
-You were rescued without a say.
-Not because of anything you could do, but because before the foundation of the world, God looked at the paralyzed, blind, dead thing you would become — and He chose you anyway.
+That is what it means to be born again: not the achievement of your will, but the gift of grace — a faith you did not generate.
+You were chosen before you were broken, rescued without a say — because before the foundation of the world, God looked at the paralyzed, blind, dead thing you would become, and chose you anyway.